sheroz/ponci/README.md

   * support for descriptions
   * support for streaming
   * support seek operations for blobs and files (reading data at given position)
+* nodes
-* nodes: implement consistent hashing
+  * support for consistent hashing
 * caching
   * support for evictions (LRU)
   * support for both client and server parts